cdransf/cd-11ty/src/pages/uses.md

 - [forwardemail.net](https://forwardemail.net): a simple and reliable service for forwarding and routing emails from a few of the domains I own.
 - [Last.fm](https://last.fm): as it turns out, the best music recommendations still come from dedicated fans.
 - [Trakt](https://trakt.tv): my preferred TV and movie tracking service — it has a strong community (and isn't owned by a private equity firm).
-- [The Storygraph](https://thestorygraph.com): an excellent, focused and community driven book tracking app.
-All it needs is RSS/Atom feeds and/or an API.
 - [Slack](http://slack.com): I have a family Slack set up to avoid group text messages and am in a few other community Slacks.
 - [Discord](http://discord.com): I don't _like_ Discord but, for better or worse, it's where some communities I frequent are.
 - [Backblaze](https://backblaze.com): It backs up my MacBook Air and attached storage drive and I don't have to think about it.